-It’s been a year of late, powdered-sugar filled nights, of re-making recipes over and over again (often only to decide that they really were just right the first time), of website code-induced headaches, and of desperately attempting to solve the Rubik’s cube that is my camera.
-Well over 100 lbs of butter have made their way through my kitchen in the past 365 days (a few have regrettably lingered, as well), and my KitchenAid has become my near-constant companion.
+It’s now been two years of late, powdered-sugar filled nights, of re-making recipes over and over again (often only to decide that they really were just right the first time), of website code-induced headaches, and of desperately attempting to solve the Rubik’s cube that is my camera.
+Well over 200 lbs of butter have made their way through my kitchen, and my KitchenAid has become my near-constant companion.

 And I wouldn’t trade it for anything.

-So, while today can’t rightly be called my blog’s “birthday”, I wanted to commemorate this one year anniversary anyway.
-Today I’m celebrating Sugar Spun Run’s Unbirthday, and slicing up this confetti-colored, sprinkle stuffed, 3-layer, homemade Funfetti cake just for the occasion.
+So, while today can’t rightly be called my blog’s “birthday”, I wanted to commemorate this two year anniversary anyway.
+Today I’m celebrating Sugar Spun Run’s Unbirthday, and slicing up this confetti-colored, sprinkle stuffed, 3-layer, from-scratch Funfetti cake just for the occasion.
 So let’s get down to it.

 Light and fluffy, this cake is made with a combination of butter (for flavor) and oil (for texture and moisture).
-Developing this recipe took weeks (as I’ve mentioned before, cakes and cupcakes can be quite a challenge for me), and the ingredients and their ratios were calculated very precisely and carefully.
+Developing this recipe took weeks, and the ingredients and their ratios were calculated very precisely and carefully.

-For maximum fluffiness, this recipe calls for plenty of egg whites (no egg yolks).
+For maximum fluffy softness, this recipe calls for plenty of egg whites (no egg yolks).
 You’ll whip these separately with an electric hand mixer until they reach stiff peaks (that just means that when you lift a whisk straight out of the whites, the peaks stay and don’t recede back into themselves) and then fold them with a spatula into the cake batter.
 This is easy to do– it takes only about 5 minutes– and is critical for a light and fluffy white cake (don’t get me started on yellow funfetti cakes — there should be no such thing).

-Today, I’m cutting up this carefully-crafted cake into thick slices in an Unbirthday celebration, and I’m so glad that you’re here to join me.
+Today, I’m cutting up this carefully-crafted funfetti cake into thick slices in an Unbirthday celebration, and I’m so glad that you are here to join me.

-Perhaps most importantly, I want to make sure to give a well-deserved thank you to all of you who take the time to read my posts (or just look at the pictures, that’s OK too) and comment.
-This space would be nothing without you coming back day after day, and I don’t think I would have made it this far without so many kind, encouraging comments (when I get a comment telling me that you tried a recipe and loved it, it makes my whole day).
+This space would be nothing without you coming back day after day, and I know I wouldn’t have made it this far without so many kind, encouraging comments (when I get a comment telling me that you tried a recipe and loved it, it makes my whole day).